PSU-Research-Computing/psurc-docs/linux-clusters.rst

 Testing Gaussian
 ````````````````

+.. warning:: Guassian will not run on the ``gravel.rc.pdx.edu`` cluster due to hardware incompatabilities.

 You can test to make sure ``g09`` is working properly and your environment is set up correctly by setting up a simple ``g09`` test and then writing a schelulings script to submit the job to ``slurm``, the cluster scheduler.
 The following is a simple test:

 .. literalinclude:: /examples/g09/g09-test.gjf

 `Download g09-test.gjf <https://raw.githubusercontent.com/PSU-OIT-ARC/arc-docs/master/examples/g09/g09-test.gjf>`_
 This test file will run a single ``g09`` job using 8 threads and 4Gb of memory.

 Next set up a simple ``slurm`` script to schedule your your ``g09`` job.
 Set up a simple bash script with some special directives in the header to do this: